BattleBots: Comedy Central seasons (2000–2002)

 Despite this, viewership and awareness of BattleBots grew progressively over time; contestants Christian Carlberg and Lisa Winter were invited to appear on The Tonight Show with Jay Leno, BattleBots beat South Park as Comedy Central's highest-rated program for a period during Season 3, competitor interest grew and licensing deals also emerged.
 The success of BattleBots, however, resulted in competition from other broadcasters; TLC introduced a competing program, Robotica, while other channels imported episodes of the British Robot Wars series.
 By 2002, the program had begun to face further difficulties; Munson felt that the bouts had become "homogenized" because the participants had "perfected" the sport of robot fighting, leading to a lack of innovation in robot designs and strategies.
 Furthermore, BattleBots had sued Anheuser-Busch and its advertising agency for producing and airing a commercial during Super Bowl XXXVII that parodied the program and featured a robot greatly resembling one from BattleBots (this lawsuit, however, was dismissed in 2004, after a judge ruled that the ad was a parody protected by fair use).
 In September 2002, Comedy Central cancelled BattleBots after its fifth season, BattleBots 5.0.
 Viacom acquired full control of the network in April 2003; Stucker believed that Comedy Central had become "tired" of the program, and Roski stated that Viacom had wanted to shift Comedy Central back towards traditional comedy programming.

-Between the 21st and 26 August 2009 a BattleBots event was held and filmed in California.
-Three competitions were held The High School Championship, Collegiate Championship and Pro Championship.
-Competitors included a mix of Comedy Central and Reboot stars.
+Between August 21 and 26, 2009 a BattleBots-branded event was held and filmed in California.
+Three competitions were held: The High School Championship, Collegiate Championship and Pro Championship.
+Competitors included a mix of Comedy Central stars and newcomers who would return to the reboot.
 CBS sport originally agreed to air the Collegiate Championship before dropping out due to lack of commercial interest.
 A deal with Fox was later signed before also falling apart for unknown reasons.
-The pilot episode of the Collegiate Championship was released onto the official BattleBots Youtube Channel on the 17th of September 2010.
+The pilot episode of the Collegiate Championship was released onto the official BattleBots YouTube Channel on the 17th of September 2010.